 (c)

 Figure 1.3: Peak calling filtering using IDR analysis in ATAC-seq samples.
-For each of the sequencing depths tested (from 5 to 30 million of reads after filtering), illustration of the percentage of peaks sharing IDR rank between the two pseuroreplicates when using different pval filtering thresholds in CTL2 a) CD14+ monocytes and b) tCD4+ (used as representative samples differing in quality for this analysis). c) Annotation (in percentage) of the CTL1, CTL2 and CTL3 tCD4+ ATAC-seq peaks filtered for FDR<0.01 or optimal pval from the IDR analysis (pval=10−11) with the corresponding cell type specific Epigenome Roadmap chromatin segmentation map.
+For each of the sequencing depths tested (from 5 to 30 million reads after filtering), illustration of the percentage of peaks sharing IDR rank between the two pseuroreplicates when using different pval filtering thresholds in CTL2 a) CD14+ monocytes and b) tCD4+ (used as representative samples differing in quality for this analysis). c) Annotation (as percentage of total) of the CTL1, CTL2 and CTL3 tCD4+ ATAC-seq peaks filtered for FDR<0.01 or optimal pval from the IDR analysis (pval=10−11) with the corresponding cell type specific Epigenome Roadmap chromatin segmentation map.

-filtered peaks will be used downstream to build the master list of regions across all the samples and perform differential chromatin accessibility analysis.
+resulting filtered peaks will be used downstream to build the master list of regions across all the samples and perform differential chromatin accessibility analysis.

 Differential chromatin accessibility analysis